openvinotoolkit/openvino/docs/notebooks/stable-diffusion-torchdynamo-backend-with-output.rst

 Stable Diffusion v2.1 using OpenVINO TorchDynamo backend
 ========================================================

-.. container:: alert alert-block alert-danger

-   Important note: Currently, PyTorch does not support torch.compile feature on Windows officially.
-Please follow these instructions if you want to run this tutorial on Windows.

 Stable Diffusion v2 is the next generation of Stable Diffusion model a Text-to-Image latent diffusion model created by the researchers and engineers from `Stability AI <https://stability.ai/>`__ and